hindu-comm/weblogs/manasataramgini/2016/08/2016-08-07_nake1b9a3atra-darsanam.md

 is some kind of variable from its name.”
 S: “Unimpressive it might look but, teaches you an important lesson.
 It was actually born along with the Pleiades in the same star-forming cloud.”
-T: “That is rather surprising to learn\!
+T: “That is rather surprising to learn!
 How is it the Pleiades are all up there close together while this one has drifted so far away?”
 Mitrayu: “Actually there are bunch of such which were born along with the Pleiades but have drifted away.
 During star-formation some stars remain together as part